michaelrausch/Notes/Python/Notes/file_types.md

 # File Types

 When programming in Python, we will be exposted to multiple file types.
 Some common file types are `.py`, `.pyc` and `.pyd`, other more uncommon file types could be `.pyi` and `.pyw`.
-Here is where I will define the common file types that we will be exposed to be most,
+I will define a series of common file types that I have been exposted to the most when developing with Python.

 ## .py